dwavesystems/dwave-ocean-sdk/docs/examples/scheduling.rst

 D-Wave quantum computers solve binary quadratic models, so the first step is to express the problem with binary variables.

-* Time of day is represented by binary variable :code:`time` with value :math:`1` for business hours and :math:`0` for hours outside the business day.
+* Time of day is represented by binary variable :math:`t` with value :math:`1` for business hours and :math:`0` for hours outside the business day.
-* Venue is represented by binary variable :code:`location` with value :math:`1` for office and :math:`0` for teleconference.
+* Venue is represented by binary variable :math:`v` with value :math:`1` for office and :math:`0` for teleconference.
-* Meeting duration is represented by variable :code:`length` with value :math:`1` for short meetings (under 30 minutes) and :math:`0` for meetings of longer duration.
+* Meeting length is represented by variable :math:`l` with value :math:`1` for short meetings (under 30 minutes) and :math:`0` for meetings of longer duration.
-* Participation is represented by variable :code:`mandatory` with value :math:`1` for mandatory participation and :math:`0` for optional participation.
+* Participation is represented by variable :math:`m` with value :math:`1` for mandatory participation and :math:`0` for optional participation.

+.. note:: A slightly more complex problem might require variables with multiple values; for example, :code:`length` could have values :code:`{30, 60, 120}` representing the duration in minutes of meetings of several lengths.
+For such problems a :term:`discrete quadratic model` (DQM) could be a better choice.

+   In general, problems with constraints are more simply solved using a :term:`constrained quadratic model` (CQM) and appropriate hybrid CQM solver;
+   however, the purpose of this example is to demonstrate solution directly on a D-Wave quantum computer.

 For large numbers of variables and constraints, such problems can be hard.
 This example has four binary variables, so only :math:`2^4=16` possible meeting arrangements.